FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/harvard-library-innovation-lab.md

 created-on: 2023-06-30T16:15:00.308Z
 updated-on: 2023-06-30T16:15:00.329Z
 published-on: 2023-06-30T16:15:00.354Z
+description:
-blurb: As a specialized lab within the Harvard Law Library, LIL explores new ways for libraries to share knowledge through technology; the Democratizing Open Knowledge program is focused on enhancing discovery and engagement with open data and exploring new ways to preserve digital information.
+  As a specialized lab within the Harvard Law Library, LIL explores new ways for libraries to share knowledge through technology; the Democratizing Open Knowledge program is focused on enhancing discovery and engagement with open data and exploring new ways to preserve digital information.
 FFDW’s